liferay/liferay-docs/userGuide/en/chapters/17-using-the-control-panel.markdown

 ## Summary [](id=summary-liferay-portal-6-2-user-guide-17-en)

+In this chapter, we examined how to configure Liferay's portal settings.
+We looked at the different authentication options provided by Liferay.
+You can configure Liferay so that users can authenticate via LDAP, CAS, Facebook, NTLM, OpenID, OpenSSO, or SiteMinder.
+We also examined some general configuration options for the portal users, such as default user associations.

-In this chapter, we finished our overview of Liferay's control panel that we began in chapter 15.
-We saw how to configure mail host names, email notifications, identification, and portal display settings.
-We showed how you add custom fields to various portal entities such as users, pages, documents, wiki articles, message board posts, and more.
+Next, we learned how to configure mail host names, email notifications, identification, and portal display settings.
+We showed how to add custom fields to various portal entities such as users, pages, documents, wiki articles, message board posts, and more.

 Next, we saw how to view and configure overall server settings.
 We saw how to view the memory currently being used by the server, as well as how to initiate